 2011 DHI becomes a Registered Community Housing Provider through the NSW Housing Registrar.

 2014 NSW Government tenders fail to sufficiently provide for women-only services, threatening YPR and DH with closure.
 Leichhardt Women’s Community Health Centre and our management committee forms ‘SOS Women’s Services’ with other women’s services to advocate against the impending closures.
 SOS Women’s Services embarks on a community campaign and receives support from all four local councils, meets with government ministers and Members of Parliament across the political spectrum and collects 14,000 signatures in four weeks to table in Parliament.
 In September, the recently named Family and Community Services Minister, the Hon.
 Gabrielle Upton visits YPR and announces that funding is restored to both services along with the other specialist women’s services in the inner city and that the services will retain their main properties.
 YPR continues to provide services under the new Homeless Youth Assistance Program (HYAP) formally named the Homeless Support Service for Girls and Young Women with Complex Needs.

 2015 DHI passes the National Regulatory System for Community Housing.
 Staff and management committee develop a strategic plan.
 The SOS campaign helps to secure funding for YPR until 2020.

 2016 YPR changes its name to The Girls Refuge (TGR) to reflect the name it became known as during the campaign to save it from closure.
 The management committee releases the new strategic plan 2016-22.

-2017 The management committee starts implementing the new Strategic Plan, commencing with quality improvement and service re-design initiatives to ensure services are meeting the modern challenges experienced by girls and opportunities for partnerships are being maximised.
+2017 The management committee starts implementing the new Strategic Plan, commencing with an internal improvement plan and service re-design initiatives to ensure the service is meeting funding requirements, the modern challenges experienced by girls and opportunities for partnerships are being maximised.